phpinternalsbook/PHP-Internals-Book/Book/classes_objects/object_handlers.rst

 .. c:member:: int get_closure(zval *obj, zend_class_entry **ce_ptr, union _zend_function **fptr_ptr, zval **zobj_ptr TSRMLS_DC)

-    This handler is invoked when the the object is used as a function, i.e. it is the internal version of ``__invoke``.
+    This handler is invoked when the object is used as a function, i.e. it is the internal version of ``__invoke``.
     The name derives from the fact that its main use is for the implementation of closures (the ``Closure`` class).

 .. c:member::